-If the physical attributes of a key finder are important to you, we have you covered.
-We employed a digital caliper to measure the dimensions of each model, then we weighed each device with a scale, laboratory-grade, of course.
-We also considered each device's waterproof rating, if any.
+If the physical attributes of your next device are important to you, we have you covered.
+We measured the dimensions of each model with a digital caliper, then weighed each one with a laboratory-grade scale.
+We also consider each device's waterproof rating, if any.

 If you think that you might be exposing your keys to water during activities such as surfing, kayaking, or fishing we'd recommend the Tile Pro.
 This finder is rated to IP68 waterproofing — meaning that it can be submerged in 1.5 meters of water for 30 minutes.
 Many finders we've tested have an IP67 rating, which means that they can withstand 1 meter of water for 30 minutes before sustaining any damage.
 In this group are the Innway Tag, the Cube Key Finder, and the Cube Pro.

-To measure the range of each device we used a measuring wheel to count the distance each model was able to alert its counterpart, regardless of whether that device was a smartphone, the homing remote, or the sister model.
+To measure the range of each device we used a measuring wheel to mark off the furthest distance each model could stay connected to its home base, whether that base was a smartphone, a remote, or the sister model.

 The Bluetooth key versions proved to be supreme following this assessment.
 The Innway Tag and the Nutale Nut3 both put incredible results on the leaderboard, both finishing around 400 feet.
 We were also impressed with the Tile Mate and the Cube Pro which were each able to stay connected to the smartphone for more than 365 feet.